Student FAQ

 You may seek approval to study abroad in two different locations over the course of two semesters by demonstrating a strong academic motivation for doing so.
 For example, students of Spanish may wish to spend a semester in Latin America and a semester in Spain.
 Or, if you are working towards two majors and studying abroad on two different programs would benefit both majors, then it may make sense for you to move to a different site for your second semester abroad.
 However, by staying abroad in one place for a full year, you can maximize your immersion in your host country.

-As of Fall 2022, OSA does not set a minimum GPA for study abroad students.
-However, some programs have GPA requirements.
-Check "Eligibility" and "Academics" sections as you are searching for study abroad programs to ensure you meet the requirements for your chosen program.
+Additionally, specific programs have GPA requirements higher than a 2.5 and/or certain prerequisite courses for admission.
+Check "eligibility" and "Academics" sections as you are searching for study abroad programs to ensure you meet the requirements for your chosen program.

 You do not need to speak a foreign language to study abroad.
 The Tulane-approved portfolio includes many programs in English-speaking countries such as England, New Zealand and Australia.
 In non-English speaking countries in which Tulane does not offer the host language, such as Poland, Sweden and Denmark, program courses are taught in English.
 On these types of programs, Tulane students are required to take a course introducing them to the language and culture of the host country.